iblazhko/eventsourced-processmanager/README.md

-Collection booking implementation, i.e. calling carrier APIs is delegated to *Carrier Integration*, but we have internal representation of those events stored in *Process Manager* event stream.
+Collection booking implementation, i.e. calling carrier APIs is delegated to *Carrier Integration*, but we have internal representation of those events stored in *Collection Booking* event stream.

 ## Running the Solution